aluRamb0/HttpCacheHeadersMessageHandler/README.md

 # Http Cache Headers Message Handler for Http Client
 Delegating message handler for Http Client that caches responses using a distributed cache.
 This handler will cache responses in the following way:

-1. Cheks the response headers for `ETag`, and creates a cache entry for that request path
+1. Cheks the response for `Cache-Control` headers, and creates a cache entry for that request path.
-2. The next time the same path is requested, it checks if there is a cache entry and appends the `Etag` to the request headers
+2. The next time the same path is requested, it checks if there is a cache entry and appends the `Cache-Control` headers to the request.
-3. If the server responds with `NotModified` status code, the response content is replaced with the cache entry
+3. If the server responds with `NotModified` status code, the response content is replaced with the cached entry.

 This message handler is responsible for caching ONLY on the client side.
-Please check [HttpCacheHeaders](https://github.com/KevinDockx/HttpCacheHeaders) for easy to use middleware for supporting cache headers on the server side.
-The sample in this repo uses this middlware and the tests reference some of the code from there.
+Please check [HttpCacheHeaders](https://github.com/KevinDockx/HttpCacheHeaders), an easy to use middleware for supporting cache headers on the server side.
+The sample in this repo uses this middleware and the tests reference some of the code from there.

 # Installation (NuGet)